 Query

-"New England home"
+"New England home"is converted to

 SCORE CALC COMPONENTS: